ChiZhou-SITI/iTuNES-dev/doc/iTuNES_User_Manual.md

 A full example of an expression file can be found in example [here](exmple/abundance.tsv).

-It should be noted that MuPeXI takes both expression values determined on transcript and gene level, though transcript is preferable.
-If gene level is used (ENSG...) the `-E gene` option should be used.

 ### References
 The following references are required for MuPeXI to run: